Director of Graduate Studies

-We have also more recently begun to use a mouse knockout model for studying carbonic anhydrase-3 (Car3), which is expressed predominantly in tissues that utilize/make fats (adipose, slow twitch muscle, and fatty liver) and exquisitely regulated by nutritive state.
+We also more recently utilized a mouse knockout model for studying carbonic anhydrase-3 (Car3), which is expressed predominantly in tissues that utilize/make fats (adipose, slow twitch muscle, and fatty liver) and exquisitely regulated by nutritive state.
 We believe Car3 will be an important biomarker and molecular enzyme relevant to obesity and metabolic syndrome.

 OGE Faculty Mentoring Workshop

 Coach Approach Training